isc-projects/bind9/doc/dnssec-guide/signing.rst

 setting up our own DNSSEC policy with customized parameters.
 However, in many cases the defaults are adequate.

-At the time of this writing (mid-2020), :any:`dnssec-policy` is still a relatively new feature in BIND.
-Although it is the preferred way to run DNSSEC in a zone, it is not yet able to automatically implement all the features that are available with a more "hands-on" approach to signing and key maintenance.
-For this reason, we cover alternative signing techniques in :ref:`signing_alternative_ways`.
+:any:`dnssec-policy` is the preferred way to run DNSSEC in a zone, but sometimes a more "hands-on" approach to signing and key maintenance is needed.
+For this reason, we cover manual signing techniques in :ref:`advanced_discussions_manual_signing`.

 .. _working_with_parent_zone: